G Suite for Education

 Google Docs in Plain English

 Google Docs may not have all the features of other office suits, but does allow easy collaboration & sharing.
-This easy-to-follow video explains how that works and why that is such a great advantage. learn more
+This easy-to-follow video explains how that works and why… learn more

 resource URL thumbnail